BlckHawker/Stardew-Discord-Bot/PROJECT_PLAN.md

 - The bot shall detect and ping users when a new beta build is available on GitHub.
 - The bot shall send a notification when a new version of the mod is released on Nexus Mods.
 - The bot shall send a notification when a new Stardew mod is released on Nexus Mods.
+- The bot shall support deleting large numbers of Discord messages within any (or all) channels at once.
+- The bot shall support GitHub PR integration with templates and CI tests.
+- The bot shall support test coverage tracking and enforce consistent testing structure
+- The bot shall verify and cache Discord channel references to reduce API usage

 ---

 ## 4. Non-Functional Requirements
 - The bot must ensure at least 99.9% uptime (except for scheduled maintenance).
 - The bot should have a staging (test) version for verifying new features before deploying them on the main version.
+- Code should adhere to ESLint rules and include header/purpose comments
+- A project board should be organized to track current tasks and priorities

 ---

 ## 5. Technology Stack
 - **Backend**: Discord.js (Node.js)
+- **Testing**: Jest for unit testing
 - **Hosting**: Local Laptop

 ---